College Research Fellowships

 College Subvention Grants

-Faculty authors are invited to submit their applications for review no later than March 7, 2014.
-Publications can be in any language and any discipline.
-Funds are only paid directly to the publisher; authors may not be reimbursed from the account.
-Qualifications and application information are included on the Subvention Grant Memo.
+Publications can be in any language and any discipline within the College of Liberal Arts.
+Funds are paid directly to the publisher; authors may not be reimbursed from the account.
+Deadlines, qualifications, and application information are provided in the Subvention Grant Memo.